zaiisao/Documentation/en/Video/effect_mixing_android.md

 // Play an audio effect file
 manager.playEffect(
-	 0,                             // The sound id of the audio effect file to play "path/to/effect1",             // The file path to the audio effect -1,                            // The playback count. -1 means inifinite loop until stopEffect() or stopAllEffects() is called.
+0,  // The sound id of the audio effect file to play "path/to/effect1",  // The file path to the audio effect -1,   // The playback count. -1 means inifinite loop.
-	 0.0,                           // Set the spatial position of the audio effect.
-0 means the audio effect shows ahead.
+0.0,  // Set the spatial position of the effect.
+0 means the effect shows ahead.
 100,  // Set the volume.
 The value range is 0 to 100.
-100 represents the original volume. true                           // Set whether to publish the audio effecet.
+100 is the original volume. true // Set whether to publish the audio effect.
 );

 // Pause all the audio effects